DarinMao/ManPageBot/README.md

 # README

 This is a Discord bot that fetches Linux and Windows manual pages.
+Version 6 is a complete rewrite with new features for Discord Hack Week.

+https://manpagebot.ml/ Has a command list or you can use !help.

 ### Setup